newa-pasa/BESE2022-JAVA/notes/unit 3/AWT-Swing Layout.md

 In Java Swing, layouts are used to arrange and manage the placement of components within a container.
 Different layouts provide different ways of organizing and displaying components, ensuring proper alignment and resizing as the user interacts with the application.
-Here are some commonly used Swing layouts:
+Swing doesn't has its own layout manager instead it uses AWT layout manager.
+Here are some commonly used AWT layouts:

 1. **FlowLayout:**
     - Components are arranged in a left-to-right flow, and new components are added to the right.